 Scheduling a Baptism

-To schedule a baptism, please begin by speaking first with Mother Meredith and completing the baptismal information form.
+To schedule a baptism, please begin by speaking first with Mother Meredith and completing the baptismal information form (at bottom of page).
 This form should be completed at least one month in advance of the desired baptismal date so that the certificates, baptismal towel, and other items may be prepared for the candidate.
 Once we have your completed baptismal information form, we can place you on the parish calendar.
-Baptismal Information Form

 A baptismal class is held for the candidate (and parents) three Sundays prior to the baptismal date, generally.
 This date may be adjusted from time to time based on holiday schedules.
 If you cannot attend the class, Mother Meredith will be happy to meet with you individually at a time convenient for you.
 It’s preferable that the class be completed two weeks prior to the baptism.